loganthomas/python-practice/docstring_notes.md

 - Multi-line Docstrings
     - Consist of a __summary line__, followed by a blank line, followed by a more elaborate description.
         - Summary line should fit on one line and be separated from the rest of the docstring by a blank line.
         - Summary line can be on the same line as the opening quotes or on the next line (I prefer to use the next line).
     - Insert a blank line after all docstrings (one-line or multi-line) that document a __class__.
 Generally speaking, the class's methods are separated from each other by a single blank line, and the docstring needs to be offset from the first method by a blank line.
     - The docstring for a __function__ or __method__ should summarize its behavior and document its arguments, return value(s), side effects, exceptions raised, and restrictions on when it can be called (all if applicable).
         -  Optional arguments should be indicated.
         -  It is best to list each argument on a separate line.

 ## Google Style Python Docstring notes
-> - There are a few recommended ways to list argument types when working with Sphinx and the extension napoleon (example `param2 (:obj:`list` of :obj:`str`)`.
+> - There are a few recommended ways to list argument types when working with Sphinx and the extension napoleon (example `param2 (:obj:list of :obj:str)`.
 > - I prefer a simpler version as I don't use Sphinx at this point in time (example t `param2 (list of str)`).
 > - See `Args` section of below function.

 ```python